Clovis culture

 The Clovis culture represents the earliest widely recognised archaeological culture in North America; however, in western North America, it appears to have been contemporaneous with the Western Stemmed Tradition.
-While historically, many scholars held to a "Clovis First" model, where Clovis represented the earliest inhabitants in the Americas, today this is largely rejected, with several generally accepted sites across the Americas like Monte Verde II being dated to at least a thousand years earlier than the oldest Clovis sites.
+While historically, many scholars held to a "Clovis First" model, where Clovis represented the earliest inhabitants in the Americas, today this is generally rejected, with several generally accepted sites across the Americas being dated to at least a thousand years earlier than the oldest Clovis sites, including Monte Verde II, Cooper's Ferry, Paisley Caves, Page-Ladson, and Buttermilk Creek (Gault and Friedkin sites).

 The end of the Clovis culture may have been driven by the decline of the megafauna that the Clovis hunted as well as decreasing mobility, resulting in local differentiation of lithic and cultural traditions across North America.
 Beginning around 12,750–12,600 years BP, the Clovis culture was succeeded by more regional cultures, including the Folsom tradition in central North America, the Cumberland point in mid/southern North America, the Suwannee and Simpson points in the southeast, and Gainey points in the Northeast–Great Lakes region.
 The Clovis and Folsom traditions may have overlapped, perhaps for around 80–400 years.
 The end of the Clovis culture is generally thought to be the result of normal cultural change over time.

 In South America, the widespread similar Fishtail or Fell point style was contemporaneous to the usage of Clovis points in North America; they possibly developed from Clovis points.